Dmitry Karbyshev: Personal life

 He was married twice.
 He met his first wife Alisa Karlovna Troyanovich (1874-1913) of German descent, while serving in Vladivostok.
 After six years of married life Alisa died in 1913 and was buried in Brest at the Trishin's Cemetery.

 While in Belarus, in 1916 Karbyshev married again a military nurse Lidiya Vasilyevna Opatskaya (1891–1976), who outlived her husband by 30 years.
 They had three children together - Yelena (1918-2006), Tatiana (1926—2003), and Aleksey (1929—1988).

 Yelena followed in her father's footsteps and became a military engineer, having been awarded several orders and medals for her outstanding contributions.
 Tatiana worked as an economist, whereas Aleksey earned a Ph.D. in Economics and was a chairholder at the Moscow Financial Institute.

 Legacy

 A minor planet 1959 Karbyshev discovered in 1972 by Soviet astronomer Lyudmila Zhuravlyova is named after him.

 The Soviet Union issued a commemorative postage stamp in his honor in 1961 and in 1980.
 There are also streets in numerous cities in the former Soviet Union named after Karbyshev.

-In 2022, Karbyshev was featured in the Hearts of Iron 4 modification The New Order as the leader of the Black League, an ultranationalist society whose core values included the total destruction of Germany and its people, as well as those who were complacent with the destruction of Russia during World War 2.